cnbi/CRT-Sample-Size-Determination/README.md

       -	**figures** – Illustrations used in the manuscript.
       -	**simulation results** – Data sets with simulation results.
 -	**scripts**
+      -	Functions
-      -	Functions and scripts with the simulation
+      -	Scripts with simulations
       -	**plots** – Scripts used to create plots for presentations.
       -	**performance** – Scripts for profiling the functions created.
--	CITATION.md
+-	CITATION.md -
 -	LICENSE
 -	README.md
+-	CITATION.cff - Citation metadata for this repository citation.

 ## R package
 This project is part of a bigger project named “Bayesian sample size calculation for trials with multilevel data”.
 All the functions developed to determine the sample size for cluster randomised trials are available in the R package [SSD_Bayes_ML]( https://github.com/ulrichlosener/SSD_Bayes_ML)